logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 You can find several example notebooks using kafka at hops_examples_.

 In this section we will demonstrate how you can use a jupyter notebook and python to produce/consume kafka messages.
-In this section it is assumed that you have already created a Kafka topic named "test" to produce/consume from and that you have enabled anaconda and installed the python package `kafka-confluent` in your project anaconda environment.
+In this section it is assumed that you have already created a Kafka topic named "test" to produce/consume from and that you have enabled anaconda (which comes with some pre-installed packages, including the python package `kafka-confluent`) in your project.

 **Start Jupyter**